 Field Trips

 Take a bite out of history, health, and STEAM with our interactive onsite field trip programs.
 Developed from current Next Generation Science Standards (NGSS) as well as Common Core standards in literacy and mathematics, our curated field trip programs can easily supplement curriculum at every grade level.
-Choose from one of the curated programs below, join us for a guided tour of all the exhibits, or go through the museum at your own pace.
+Choose from one of the curated programs below.

 Coming from a Maryland Title I Elementary School?